Rep. Herrera Beutler challenger Joe Kent leads in fundraising among pro-Trump rivals

 But Murray, seeking a sixth term next year, raised more than $2 million over that period from more 15,000 contributors, and reported a campaign cash stockpile of $5.3 million.

-In the 8th District
+8th District

-In Washington’s Eighth Congressional District, Schrier, the incumbent Democrat who flipped the historically Republican-held seat in 2018, raised $686,000 in the second quarter, leaving her with $2.7 million in the bank.
+In Washington’s 8th Congressional District, Schrier, the incumbent Democrat who flipped the historically Republican-held seat in 2018, raised $686,000 in the second quarter, leaving her with $2.7 million in the bank.

 She has drawn two Republican challengers so far, including Jesse Jensen, a combat veteran and technology company manager, who ran against Schrier in 2020 and took 48% of the vote despite being vastly outspent.
 Jensen only recently announced his candidacy and has not filed any FEC fundraising reports.